 It also notes that unless otherwise shown, the maximum penalties for the listed offenses are six months in the county jail or a fine of $1,000, or both.
 The penalty amounts are intended to be used to provide standard fine amounts for a first-offense conviction of a violation shown where a fine is used as all or a portion of the sentence imposed.

-Since the area of Chatsworth is in Los Angeles County it is likely that county's courthouse that you should contact to find out what your fine amount will be and if you are eligible for traffic school.
-Many California counties allow you to pay your fine and request traffic school online, LA County is one such jurisdiction that allows this.
+Since the area of Chatsworth is in Los Angeles County, it is likely that county's courthouse that you should contact to find out what your fine amount will be and if you are eligible for traffic school.
+Many California counties allow you to pay your fine and request traffic school online.
+LA County is one such jurisdiction that allows this.
 You may need to call to see if you are eligible for traffic school.
-If you were ticketed for exceeding the speed limit by 25 mph or more then we have heard that you are not eligible for traffic school to get dismiss the ticket.
+If you were ticketed for exceeding the speed limit by 25 mph or more, we have heard that you are not eligible for traffic school to dismiss the ticket.

 You may also not be eligible for traffic school in California if you have recently taken traffic school for another offense.
 California Vehicle Code Section 1808.7 mandates that only one citation in an eighteen (18) month period be masked from public view on your driving record.
 The eighteen (18) month period is calculated from citation/violation date, not class attendance date.

 If you cannot take traffic school then this speeding offense as well as 1 point will be placed on your CA DMV driving record.
 This would allow your insurance company to possibly raise your rates since they will see it on your MVR the next time they pull your driving history.
-If your premiums do go up then you can obtain an inexpensive car insurance quote here with us.
+Compare insurance companies for the lowest cost premiums.